MISO SOUP

 Cooking Time: 15 minutes.

-Preparation: Boil water, Kombu and shiitake for 5 minutes.
-Remove the Kombu.
-Add the vegetables and tofu and simmer for 5 minutes and then add the Wakame.
+Preparation: Boil water, Kombu and shiitake with soaking water for 10-20 minutes.
+Remove the Kombu and add to another dish.
+Add the vegetables and tofu and simmer for 5 minutes, or till soft to your taste, and then add the Wakame.
 Puree the miso with a little bit of warm water and add to the soup.
 Steep for 3-5 minutes.
 Serve and garnish with chopped scallions.
+Eat before your meals or during.